Guild of One-Name Studies

 This study came about through an interest in my father's line.
 He was descended from Tickles who, in the 19th century, ran a thriving blacksmith and farrier business close to the Liverpool docks.
 In researching his family tree I came across numerous records pertaining to other Tickle families, both in the UK and overseas, and decided to collect the data to provide a resource for other researchers interested in this name.

-A main variant is Tickell.
+The main variant of the Tickle surname is Tickell.
 My father changed the spelling of his own surname from Tickle to Tickell in the 1930s (he thought it sounded more professional...)
 In early census and other records, the same person my have their name spelt Tickle on some records and Tickell on others, but families tended to settle on one or other variant in more modern times.
 In older historical records the name may be spelt Tickel, Tickal, and Tickl.
-The names Tichel, Digel, and Dickelle may be related.